Short-term Study Visas

 - Evidence of suitable accommodation (e.g. hotel reservations or a copy of your tenancy agreement if you are renting privately)

-To think about when applying for short-term study visa
+Things to think about when applying for short-term study visa

 In addition to the required supporting Short Term Study letter from the institution evidencing your course or resit, your visa application will be carefully scrutinized and an assessment made of your personal circumstances and whether you genuinely intend to leave the UK at the end of your proposed visit.